Kaysims/Grip-Club/README.md

 * Code Institute members :
     * [Kera Cudmore](https://github.com/kera-cudmore/readme-examples#inserting-images) - Used to help me write/understand how to do my readme along with Kera's Bully-Book-Club project.
     * [Mike Ralph](https://github.com/MikeR94/CI-Project-Portfolio-1) - Used to help me understand how to write/understand/layout my readme.
 Plus how to add favicon.
-    * [Gareth McGirr](https://github.com/Gareth-McGirr/tacos-travels) - Used to help me write/understand my deployment for README.
+    * [Gareth McGirr](https://github.com/Gareth-McGirr/tacos-travels) - Used to help me write/understand my README.
+Plus helped with mentor feedback throughout project.